ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 The sentence `John likes Yoko.` show that merging two nodes when they have a same parend and a same tag is not a good idea.
+-> perhaps we must add "same dependency to their parent" (here we have nsubj et dobj)

 Be sure this procedure is correct (is it always relevant to merge 2 nodes with the same parents?).
 An other way to proceed is:
   1. apply Name Entity Recognition